-While in-person participation is highly encouraged, if remote participation is necessary, it may be approved as long as both student and chair agree.
+While in-person participation is highly encouraged, if remote participation is necessary for a committee member, it may be approved as long as both student and chair agree.
 Please notify Anne Marie Campian if any committee members will participate remotely in a defense.